Jared McCain: Philadelphia 76ers (2024–2026)

 On October 1, 2025, the 76ers announced that McCain had undergone surgery to repair a tear in the ulnar collateral ligament (UCL) of his right thumb.
 As a result, he was expected to miss at least one month of play.
+McCain made 37 appearances (including one start) for Philadelphia during the 2025–26 NBA season, averaging 6.6 points, 2.0 rebounds, and 1.7 assists.

+Oklahoma City Thunder (2026–present)

+On February 4, 2026, McCain was traded to the Oklahoma City Thunder in exchange for a 2026 first-round pick and three second-round picks.
+On February 7, McCain made his Thunder debut, putting up five points in a 112–106 loss to the Houston Rockets.
+On May 22, McCain had a playoff career-high 24 points in a 123–108 victory over the San Antonio Spurs in game 3 of the 2026 Western Conference Finals.

 National team career

 McCain represented the United States at the 2022 FIBA U18 Americas Championship held in Tijuana, Mexico.
 He played in all six games during the tournament and contributed to the team’s undefeated 6–0 record, which earned them the gold medal.
 Throughout the competition, he averaged 11.2 points, 3.0 rebounds, and 2.2 assists per game, while shooting 41.5 percent from the field.